yuzhang21/dataviz-project-cs573/README.md

 ## Open Questions and Answers Learned

 ### Technical Issues Addressed or Decisions Made
 * So far I am working on visualizing the data on the map and allow more complex logics to calculate the derived data to be visualized.
-D3 and React seems to be powerful tools that can achieve all of them but I need to learn those details to put things together.
+D3 and React seems to be powerful tools that can achieve all of them.
+I will need to learn more details to put things together.
 * Avoid to use vega-lite and vega-lite-api given they may not be compatible or integrated easily.

 ### Remaining Issues to be Addressed